MailTape/MailTape-v1/_posts/2022-10-23-Baby-Chuck.md

 musiColor: musiColor502.png
 image: 'https://mailta.pe/img/fbPic502.png'
 ---
-<p id="introduction"> This morning, we're delighted to welcome Baby Chuck to MailTape for an eclectic collection that'll jump start your day.
+<p id="introduction"> This morning, we're delighted to welcome Baby Chuck to MailTape for an eclectic Sunday selection.
 Based in Los Angeles, Baby Chuck (Matt O'Keefe) joins us a month after releasing his most recent album, [Warm Infinity](https://babychuck.bandcamp.com/album/warm-infinity).
 The release examines the essence of memories and the varied nostalgia they bring.
   <br><br>
 The album's songs features four other musicians, with all tracks produced by Ryan Pollie.
-Several of the numbers feature a  70's AM Radio effect, fitting for the subject matter of increasingly hazy memories. </p>
+Several of the numbers feature a  70's AM Radio effect, placed well for the subject matter of increasingly hazy memories. </p>

 # Baby Chuck's selection